 We are also excited about the Montessori-based Christian Education we have for our Children, which we call “Atrium”

 and which is an Orthodox adaptation of the national program called “Catechesis of the Good Shepherd.”
-This program is for children ages Preschool through 6th grade and takes place on most Wednesday evenings during the School Year.
+This program is for children ages Preschool through 6th grade and takes place on most Sundays after Liturgy.
 We also have Youth Group activities for Junior High and High School students that meet at the same time.

 There are many other things that go in our parish.
 You can check the calendar